corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/api-serialisation.md

 ### Inaccessible Private Properties

-The Corda AMQP serialization framework does not support private object properties without publicly accessible getter methods, this development idiom is strongly discouraged.
+The Corda AMQP serialization framework does not support private properties without publicly accessible getters.
+The below example will fail at serialization.

-For example.

 {{< tabs name="tabs-4" >}}
 {{% tab name="kotlin" %}}